Foss Reservoir: Description

 The reservoir has a surface area of 8800 acre and a shoreline of 63 mi.
 The capacity of the reservoir is 436812 acre-feet.
 The reservoir serves a catchment area of 1496 sqmi.
 The reservoir has a mean depth of 23 feet and a maximum depth of 89 feet.

 Foss Dam

 Dam construction began in October, 1958.
 The dam is 142 ft high, 38 ft wide (at the crest) and 18130 ft long.

 Foss State Park

-Foss State Park encompasses 1749 acre of land and contains 8 campgrounds, swimming beach, 6 boat ramps, a playground, marina, and a restaurant.
+Foss State Park encompasses 1749 acre of land and contains 8 campgrounds, swimming beach, 6 boat ramps, a playground, its marina and restaurant were removed in 2025.
 It also has 19 miles of equestrian and multi-use trails.
 Foss State Park is often mentioned as a target for sale or closure to help close the state's current budget deficit.
 Already the state has sold a herd of bison as "surplus property."
 The bison had recently been moved into Foss State Park from another location in western Oklahoma.